Our People

 Holly Beaumont

-Holly is the Administrator for the Family Harm Interagency Response team; she works alongside the Co-Ordinator of Te Tatau Pounamu to assess risk and create plans for whānau affected by Family Harm.
-Holly has a background in working at government agencies and has a passion for helping others.
-Holly loves spending time with her whānau which often looks like spending time at the racetrack on the weekends.
+Holly is the Administrator for the Family Harm Interagency Response Team, supporting whānau affected by family harm.
+With a background in government agencies, Holly is passionate about helping others.
+Outside of work, she enjoys spending time with her whānau, often at the racetrack on weekends.